Frequent travelers are divided into many topics, but perhaps none are as divisive as the suitcase versus backpack debate.

 Security

-most hostels provide lockers, but these lockers are generally designed for backpacks.
+Most hostels provide lockers, but these lockers are generally designed for backpacks.
 The size will vary and only sometimes will accommodate full-size suitcases.

 Pros and Cons of Backpack vs Suitcase